Long Term Assets - Are They Delivering Optimum Hotel Revenue?

 That your revenue earning capacity from the relevant long term assets is hitting its peak.

-The only way out (other than nominal increases in RevPAR due to price increases or even abnormal events) is upgrading the long term asset.
+I mean, other than nominal increases in RevPAR due to price increases or even abnormal events.

 You may now be realizing where I am headed.